giancosta86/OmniCourse-Agent/README.md

 **Please, note**: when missing, some fields could be initialized to a sensible default value - for example, **completionDate** defaults to _the current date_.

+## Installation

+At present, OmniCourse-Agent is not on browser extension portals - its artifacts are published on GitHub as dedicated releases.

+### Chrome

+1. Download the **-chrome.zip** file from OmniCourse-Agent's release page

+1. Decompress the zip file on your file system

+1. In Chrome, open the ["extensions" page](chrome://extensions)

+1. Enable the **Developer mode**

+1. Click on **Load unpacked**

+1. Select the directory created by the zip file

+### Firefox

+1. Download the **.xpi** file from OmniCourse-Agent's release page

+1. In Firefox, open the ["add-ons" page](about:addons)

+1. Click on the menu next to _Manage your extensions_ and select **Install Add-On from file...**

+1. Select the downloaded file

+1. Confirm

 ## Supported providers

 OmniCourse-Agent now supports the following course portals: